deeplearning4j/deeplearning4j/osx.md

 * DeepLearning4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or above.

 * Due to our reliance on Jblas for CPUs, native bindings for Blas are required.
-These are already installed on OSx.
+These are already installed on OSX.

 * You can install DL4J either from source or from Maven central.
 Here are the **source** instructions.